Thailand is truly blessed when it comes to beaches.

 Slightly further south is Bangtao Beach which we didn’t enjoy quite so much but is a lovely big beach that offers a range of water sports that would prove popular if you have older children.

-It is livelier than most of the beaches that have made this list but remains family friendly and is a far better option than places like Patong Beach.
+Bangtao is livelier than most of the beaches that have made this list but remains family friendly and is a far better option than places like Patong Beach should you be planning a vacation to Phuket.

 Phrae Ae Beach – Koh Lanta